NanoSat MO Framework: Architecture specifications

 The NanoSat MO Framework is split in two segments.
 First, the “Ground Segment” just like in any traditional spacecraft system.
-Second, the “NanoSat Segment” which is the equivalent of the space segment but because the target of the framework are nanosatellites, it contains a more specialized name.
+Second, the “NanoSat Segment” which is the equivalent of the space segment but because the target of the framework are small satellites, it contains a more specialized name.
 An NMF Composite is a software component that consists of interconnected services specialized for a certain purpose and to be deployed on the NanoSat segment or Ground segment.
-The NMF Composites are based on SOA’s service composability design principle that encourages reusing existing services and combine them together to build an advanced solution.
+The NMF Composites are based on SOA's service composability design principle that encourages reusing existing services and combine them together to build an advanced solution.